baldassini studio panorama

 Brushes

-For a very long time I have been collecting high quality artist’s brushes from several manufacturers.
-I try and always use the largest brushes as possible for working a passage as it stops me from nitpicking the details.
-My favorites are Princeton Dakota Series 6300 Brights.
-These provide great control and sharp edges when I require them, and are great for the initial color block in.
-I also sometimes use their Angled Brights.
-After that I usually switch to Royal & Langnickel SableTek Brights for color refinement and edge handling.
-For blending passages that have just been blocked-in I use Scenic Fitches — extremely useful and very hard to find brushes used in the production of painted musical backgrounds and sets.
+My go to brushes for the Landscape Series are inexpensive bristle “chip” brushes which can be purchased at any hardware store or in bulk from Amazon.
+New ones are great for quickly massing in a general landscape composition and representing the shapes of trees, older, beat up are better for making the marks that create the illusion of detail in bushes, fields, and grasses, along with Rosemary & Co Series 3099 Hog Background brushes, which are expensive and quite nice.
+For a very long time before that I collected the highest quality artist’s brushes (I still use some of them on the landscapes) from several manufacturers.
+My favorites were Princeton Dakota Series 6300 Brights which provided great control and sharp edges when I require them, and were great for the initial color block in.
+After that I usually switched to Royal & Langnickel SableTek Brights for color refinement and edge handling.
+For blending passages that have just been blocked-in I used Scenic Fitches — extremely useful and very hard to find brushes used in the production of painted musical backgrounds and sets.
 I also have at hand Winsor & Newton Monarch Series flats and filberts, Raphael Series 869 and Blick Scholastic synthetic rounds; Rosemary & Co.
 Series 279 Synthetic Blend Masters Choice Long Flats, Ultimate Long Bristle Flats, Classic Egberts (best for blending), Silver Bristlon 1901 Flats; and Filberts and synthetic White Sable Flats from Robert Simmons, when I can find them.
-I also use some older and beat up brushes for the underpainting and block-in.
+I often used older beat up brushes for the underpainting and block-in.

 Lighting